michaelbarton/bioinformatics-zen/content/markup/research/machine-learning-to-detect-bad-sequencing-reads.markdown

 [bookmark]: http://www.citeulike.org/user/michaelbarton/tag/16s

-I'm going to highlight one particular article here: [Reducing the Effects of PCR Amplification and Sequencing Artefacts on 16S rRNA-Based Studies][article] by Patrick D. Schloss, Dirk Gevers and Sarah L. Westcott.
-Part of this article focuses on identifying incorrect reads based on features of the reads.
+I'm going to highlight one particular article: [Reducing the Effects of PCR Amplification and Sequencing Artefacts on 16S rRNA-Based Studies][article] by Patrick D. Schloss, Dirk Gevers and Sarah L. Westcott.
+Part of this article focuses on identifying inaccurate reads based on features of the reads.
 These features include the quality of the read, length of the longest homopolymer and so forth.
 I highly recommend this paper and it was one of the favourite articles I read last year.
 This paper caught my attention because the authors